-It has been known for several decades that the \emph{dual} problem\footnote{More rigorously, \emph{some} dual problem, since there is no unique way to define the dual of an optimization problem, in general.}, associated to the (primal) optimization problem under consideration, can be easier to solve and, by doing so, may simplify the computation of the primal solution.
-Yet, the development of \emph{primal--dual} algorithms, which solve the primal and dual problems simultaneously, in an intertwined way, is more recent.
-In this paper, we focus on a set of primal--dual proximal splitting algorithms, which have been developed over the last decade.
-We present them in a unified way, which consists in solving a monotone inclusion, expressed in a well-chosen primal--dual product space.
+It has been known for several decades that the \emph{dual} problem,\footnote{More rigorously, \emph{some} dual problem, since there is no unique way to define the dual of an optimization problem, in general.} associated to the (primal) optimization problem under consideration, can be easier to solve and, if used, may simplify the computation of the primal solution.
+Yet, the development of \emph{primal-dual} algorithms, which solve the primal and dual problems simultaneously, in an intertwined way, is more recent.
+In this tutorial survey, we introduce a selection of primal-dual proximal splitting algorithms, which have been developed over the last decade.
+We present them in a unified way, by solving a monotone inclusion expressed in a well-chosen primal-dual product space.
 Along the way, some new variants are naturally obtained.
-An important idea for the development of primal--dual algorithms is \emph{preconditioning}, or equivalently changing the metric of the ambient Hilbert space~\cite{poc11,com142,bre15}.
-We will make an extensive use of this notion throughout the paper.
+An important idea for the development of primal-dual algorithms is \emph{preconditioning}, or equivalently changing the metric of the ambient Hilbert space~\cite{poc11,com142,bre15}.
+We will make extensive use of this notion throughout the paper.

-In our presentation, we put the emphasis on the possibility to \emph{overrelax} the algorithms.
-By relaxation, we mean the following: let us consider an iterative algorithm of the form $z^{(i+1)}=T(z^{(i)})$, for some operator $T$, which converges to some fixed point and solution $z^\star$.
-Here, $z^{(i)}$ denotes the estimate of the abstract variable $z$, which is the concatenation of all variables, after $i$ iterations of the algorithm.
-Then $z^{(i+1)}$ tends to be closer than $z^{(i)} $ to $z^\star$, on average.
-Hence, we may want, starting at $z^{(i)}$, to move further in the direction $z^{(i+1)}-z^{(i)}$, which improves the estimate.
-This yields the \emph{relaxed} iteration:

-While there is no interest in doing underrelaxation with $\rho^{(i)}$ less than 1, overrelaxation with $\rho^{(i)}$ larger than 1 may be beneficial to the convergence speed, as observed in practice in most cases.
-Thus, we exhibit conditions on $\rho^{(i)}$, for which convergence is guaranteed.

-In particular, we show that, if the optimization problem involves a smooth term, which is quadratic, convergence is guaranteed with larger values of the relaxation parameter than previously known.
-Regularized least-squares problems are an important class of problems, to which this extension applies.
+In our presentation, we put the emphasis on the potential to \emph{overrelax} the algorithms: let us consider an algorithm producing a new estimate $z^{(i+\frac{1}{2})}$ of some variable at iteration number $i+1$, given the previous estimate $z^{(i)}$.
+Instead of setting $z^{(i+1)}=z^{(i+\frac{1}{2})}$ before continuing with the next iteration, overrelaxation consists in the extrapolated update $z^{(i+1)}=z^{(i)}+\rho^{(i)} (z^{(i+\frac{1}{2})}-z^{(i)})$, for some $\rho^{(i)}>1$.
+This step is easy to implement and can improve the convergence speed of the algorithm.
+Thus, it is important to study the conditions on the parameters $\rho^{(i)}$ that guarantee convergence.
+In particular, we show that if the optimization problem involves a smooth term that is quadratic, convergence is guaranteed with larger values of the relaxation parameter than previously known.
+Regularized least-squares problems are an important class of problems to which this extension applies.